Schadrack10/Go_tuts/README.md

     var str =  fmt.Sprintf("my age is %v and my name is %v", age , name) >> string stored in variable

+# Type conversion

+ if we attempt to assign y variable it will throw an error regardless of the variales being the same types , this is because we have different integer types of different sizes

+	 var x int32 = 1
+	 var y int16 = 2
+	 x = y

+ inorder to  have this working we need to use type converter <b>int32()</b>: the function will convert the type to an int32 hence giving them same value

+	x = int32(y)

 # Arrays and slices